agrostar/zzapi-vscode/README.md

 * In conjunction with [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) provides schema validation for the .`zzb` file extension.
 * Request responses are shown in an editor window.
 Other output such as status and test results are shown in the ouptput window.

-## Basic Usage
+## Getting Started

 1. Install the Redhat YAML extension: this is not strictly needed, but you will formatting and schema validation for the files is really helpful and useful
 1. Install the extension from the VS Code market place
-2. Start creating a request bundle according to the schema specification in [zzAPI core](https://github.com/agrostar/zzapi/).
+2. Start creating a request bundle.
 Here is a very simple example:

 ```
     requests: